| ||Format||Pages||Price|| |

 |Standard + Redline PDF Bundle||8||$54.00|| ADD TO CART|

 Significance and Use

 4.2 A secant modulus based on 2 % strain can be useful when making comparisons between materials, in quality control, and in comparing the same sample after being subjected to a nonstandard environment.

 4.3 Secant modulus is an approximation of modulus of elasticity and generally results in a lower value than that for the modulus of elasticity.

 4.4 Although the technique for measuring 2 % secant modulus is described here, other percent secant moduli can be measured by this practice.

 1.2 This practice will facilitate modulus comparisons of similar materials by standardizing the method for deriving the points on the stress-strain curve from which the calculations are performed.

-1.3 The values stated in SI units are to be regarded as the standard.
+1.3 The values stated in SI units are to be regarded as standard.
 The values given in parentheses are for information only.

 1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to consult and establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.